-The Phenology Research Garden is one of 41 sites in the OSU Phenology Garden Network.
+The Phenology Research Garden is one of 41 sites in the OSU Phenology Garden Network, a research project that is now complete.
 It includes 17 woody plant species (in the Phenology Garden) and 15 perennial species (in the Learning Gardens).
-The plants are closely monitored during bloom time to predict regional insect emergence, which allows better control of pests.
+The plants were closely monitored during bloom time to predict regional insect emergence, which allows better control of pests.
 Phenology is the study of recurring biological phenomena and their relationship to weather.

 The garden includes the USA National Phenology Network (USA-NPN) indicator plant Syringa x Chinensis 'Red Rothomagensis'.
 The USA-NPN and Canada's 50-year historical cooperative project monitors a phenological series of cloned lilac plant development.
 These data correlate observed changes in plant and animal behavior, and predict risk of target avian population collapse, biological invasions, drought, and the spread of disease.

 The Syringa x Chinensis 'Red Rothomagensis' (red rothomagensis Chinese lilac) is a perennial, deciduous shrub that grows 12–16 feet tall.
 Its tiny, reddish-purple flowers are grouped into showy, fragrant, terminal, long clusters.
 The leaves are longer and more narrow than the more common lilac.